Jim Crow & Segregation

 Memorable and vital successes over racial segregation continued in Louisiana and the rest of the South throughout the 1950s and 1960s.
 In response to a pending lawsuit, segregation was abolished at Louisiana State University; the first African American undergraduate enrolled in 1953.
 The Plessy decision was finally overturned the next year, when the US Supreme Court ruled on Brown v.
 Board of Education of Topeka, Kansas.
 The court found legal segregation unconstitutional in all public accommodations, especially public schools.
 Though met with massive resistance, the decision transformed the southern way of life.
 The “whites only” screens on New Orleans’s streetcars were officially removed in 1958.
 In 1960, the New Orleans School Crisis erupted over the desegregation of public schools.
 But in 1961, desegregation continued peacefully.

 Jim Crow’s Demise

 The impact of segregation on Louisiana’s culture and history continues to linger.
 One lasting consequence of Jim Crow is the persistence of extreme poverty among African Americans, particularly in the northern parishes bordering the Mississippi River.
 The decline of cotton and sugar production, the source of Louisiana’s wealth prior to the Civil War, has left behind impoverished communities unable to find suitable alternatives.
-As the twenty-first century begins, “stealth racism,” or subtle long-term racism, remains in Louisiana, particularly as racial attitudes harden in the midst of economic instability.
+In twenty-first century, “stealth racism,” or subtle long-term racism, remains in Louisiana, particularly as racial attitudes harden in the midst of economic instability.